patricksavalle/devops-project-template/README.md

 See: [DevOps and software quality: A systematic mapping](https://www.sciencedirect.com/science/article/pii/S1574013720304081)

+- [ ] Adopt [LSD/LEAN](content/lsd-lean.md) as your general (agile) philosophy, DevOps is [principle 5](https://railsware.com/blog/lean-software-development-guide/#Principle_5_Fast_delivery).

-- [ ] Never go dark, never assume, communicate with appropriate stakeholders in all phases of the project
+- [ ] Never go dark, never assume, communicate with appropriate [stakeholders](content/project-plan.md#stakeholders) in all phases of the project

+- [ ] Do not plan the ideal system, design for immediate value and changeability, and evolve

 - [ ] [Plan](content/planning-method.md) minimal valuable increments and measure their success before progressing upon them